f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 Before we jump into Declarative Onboarding (DO) lets take a look at the current state of one of our BIG-IP appliances.

 #.
+Select the Firefox access method on the client Ubuntu server, login to **BIG-IP-01**
-Login to **BIG-IP-01** and notice that it is not licensed and nothing has been
+   and notice that it is not licensed and nothing has been provisioned.
-   provisioned.
    Also notice the hostname in the upper left hand corner.

    .. note ::
       | **URL:** https\://10.1.1.6